MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-live-share-canvas.md

 ### Inking tools

-Each of the inking tools in Live Share canvas render strokes as users draw.
-If using a touch screen or stylus, the tools also support pressure.
+Each inking tool in Live Share canvas renders strokes as users draw.
+If using a touch screen or stylus, the tools also support pressure dynamics, affecting stroke width.
 Configuration settings include brush color, thickness, shape, and an optional end arrow.

 #### Pen tool